microfleet/core/packages/core/docs/rfc/response-schemas.md

 # Action response schemas

 ## Overview and motivation

-This document describes an additional feature that will allow to validate any action response and will help to provide good schema based documentation.
+This document describes an additional feature that will allow us to validate any action response and will help to provide good schema-based documentation.
-In future this feature will allow to use `fast-json-stringify` for faster response serialization.
+In the future, this feature will allow us to use `fast-JSON-stringify` for faster response serialization.

 ## Response validation

-To achieve described feature:
+To achieve the described feature:

-1. `plugin/router`s `lifecycles` going to be updated and new `responseValidate` cycle added.
+1. Add new `plugin/router`s `lifecycle` `responseValidate` cycle before `response`.
 2. Any action that should validate its response should provide `responseSchema` in its properties.
-3. Add `skipResponseValidation` for actions with response validation.
-This option allows to disable response validation for action.
+3. Add `skipResponseValidation` for actions with response validation, that allows disabling response validation for action.

 ## ApiDoc Generation
-There is 2 options to generate API documentation using JSON schemas.
+There are 2 options to generate API documentation using JSON schemas.
-1. Adobe [`jsonschema2md`](https://github.com/adobe/jsonschema2md/) - BUT it generates too much extra files and it's hard to integrate them to the existing docs
+1. Adobe [`jsonschema2md`](https://github.com/adobe/jsonschema2md/) - BUT it generates too many extra files and it's hard to integrate them to the existing docs.
-2. `apidoc` && `apidoc-plugin-schema` is better alternative and will allow to create custom templates for documentation.
-JSON Schemas documentation is generated throught reference in apidoc comments.
+2. `apidoc` && `apidoc-plugin-schema` is a better alternative and will allow us to create custom templates for documentation.
+JSON Schemas documentation will use references in API doc comments.

 ## Example:
 Schema `schemas/response/generic/health.json`: